Chimera (paleontology)

+The Sterkfontein Piltdown Man, a famous paleontological hoax concerning the finding of the remains of a previously unknown early human.

 In paleontology, a chimera is a fossil that was reconstructed with elements coming from more than a single species or genus of animal.
 In other words, they are mistakes or sometimes hoaxes made by paleontologists, putting together parts that do not come from the same organism.